DarrenTa/quorum_attack/README.md

 # quorum_attack
-Python scrypt that will (eventually) calculate the probability of a successfull attack on a ChainLock quorum.
+Python scrypt that will calculate the probability of a successfull attack on a ChainLock quorum.

 Variables can be adjusted according to what is needed.